vknabel/vscode-swift-development-environment/README.md

 3. Add the _absolute_ path to your compiled sourcekite binary `swift.path.sourcekite` to your vscode settings as `/usr/local/sourcekite`.

-If you experience any problems during installation, file an issue or write me an [email](mailto:dev@vknabel.com).
+If you experience any problems during installation, file an issue.
 All kind of feedback helps especially when trying to automate this.

 ### Using sourcekit-lsp